Test credentials

 Updated over a week ago

-To ensure full coverage of your application, you may want to or need to provide test credentials.
+To ensure full coverage of your application, you may want or need to provide test credentials.

-If your program requires test credentials to properly test, the key is to make sure that access to these as accessible and hassle-free as possible, as with anything else in your program testing setup.
+When your program needs test credentials to be properly tested, it's key to ensure their accessibility is as hassle-free as possible, just as you would with any other aspect of your testing setup.

-Some questions to ask yourself when setting up the test environments/ test credentials:
+Some questions to ask yourself when setting up the test environments and credentials:

 • Do the test environments contain (fairly) representative data?